The best dummies for soothing your baby: Tried and tested by parents and babies

 Don't forget about additional purchases, such as dummy sterilisers and dummy clips, to make sure they stay clean and at the ready!
 Check out our round-up of the best dummies below, as well as answers to all your dummy-related questions further down.

-The care of a new baby does undoubtedly bring about a lot of waste, but in recent years there's been a surge in demand for more environmentally-friendly baby products.
-In the dummy sphere, the MAM Pure Carbon Neutral Soother is a great option for environmentally-minded parents, it being the first carbon-neutral soother made of bio-renewable material.
+The care of a new baby does undoubtedly bring about a lot of waste, but in recent years, there's been a surge in demand for more environmentally-friendly baby products.
+In the dummy sphere, MAM's Soothers are now all carbon neutral making it a great option for environmentally-minded parents, it being the first carbon-neutral soother made of bio-renewable material.
 Attractiveness hasn't taken a backseat, however, as the cute animal designs also look very sweet.

 "When my son saw this dummy, it was love at first soothe," Mother&Baby Parenting and Lifestyle Product writer Hannah James said.
 "It feels much nicer than other plastic dummies on the market.
 I love the flat and symmetrical design with MAM, and this design seems to be a favourite with my little one.
 I have used MAM for all of my children.
 I am overjoyed that this brand has created an eco-friendly dummy."